emqx/cloud-docs/en_US/data_integration/amazon_kinesis.md

 ## Features and Advantages

-The data integration between EMQX Cloud and AWS Kinesis Data Streams can bring the following functionalities and advantages to your business:
+The data integration between EMQX Platform and AWS Kinesis Data Streams can bring the following functionalities and advantages to your business:

 - **Reliable Data Transmission and Sequence Guarantee**: Both EMQX and AWS Kinesis Data Streams provide reliable data transmission mechanisms.
 EMQX ensures the reliable transmission of messages through the MQTT protocol, while AWS Kinesis Data Streams uses partitions and sequence numbers to guarantee message ordering.
 Together, they ensure that messages sent from devices accurately reach their destination and are processed in the correct order.
 - **Real-time Data Processing**: High-frequency data from devices can undergo preliminary real-time processing through EMQX's rule SQL, effortlessly filtering, extracting, enriching, and transforming MQTT messages.
 After sending data to AWS Kinesis Data Streams, further real-time analysis can be implemented by combining AWS Lambda and AWS-managed Apache Flink.